dadonski/FinancialMathematics/README.md

 This repo stores the project I've accomplished following the university course of "**Mathematical Finance**" held by Prof. Alessandro Gnoatto at the University of Verona, within the Master's Degree in Quantitative Finance.

-You can find the original instructions in the file fiMaProjectWork20252026.pdf.
+You can find the original instructions in fiMaProjectWork20252026.pdf.

 My group's work is then presented and commented in FiMa_Project_Work.pdf.

-Description:
+SUMMARY:
 This project is an extension of finmath-lib (Christian Fries, [github.com/finmath/finmath-lib](url)), an open-source Java library for mathematical finance. finmath-lib provides the foundational abstractions used throughout this project.
 The starting library already provided the three tree models (CRR, Boyle, Jarrow-Rudd) and European/American option pricing.
 This project extends it with the followings: